-Aftermarket "Super Light" components
+Aftermarket "Super Light" Components

 Think carefully about your rider profile as outlined above.
 The more you fit the "shorten product life" profile, the more you must question the use of super light components.
 The more you fit the "lengthen product life" profile, the more likely it is that lighter components may be suitable for you.
-Discuss your needs and your profile very honestly with your dealer.
+Discuss your needs and your profile very honestly with your authorized retailer.

 Take these choices seriously and understand that you are responsible for the changes.

-A useful slogan to discuss with your dealer if you contemplate changing components is "Strong, Light, Cheap-pick two."
+A useful slogan to discuss with your authorized retailer if you contemplate changing components is "Strong, Light, Cheap - pick two."

-Original Equipment components
+Original Equipment Components